reuterk/pocli/README.md

 done.

-In case the environment variable OC\_PASSWORD is not set the `oc` command asks for the password at every invocation.
+In case the environment variable OC\_PASSWORD is not set the `oc` command asks for the password at each invocation.